othman4dev/github-birthday/README.md

 You can either create a public or private repository based on your preference.

-if you create a private repository, you will need to set the Private contributions on which above the commit graph in your profile.
+If you create a private repository, you will need to set the Private contributions on which above the commit graph in your profile.

 ![alt text](./images/privateContributions.png)

 ### Clone the Repository:

 ```
    git clone <your-repository-url>
 ```